Cool School

 Sticky notes stuck to a wall with likes and dislikes written on them

-Likes/Dislikes Sessions
+Likes/Dislikes Session

 At the end of playtime, we would ask them what they liked and disliked, and how would they improve the game.